 Device adaptation

-Support for CSS Device adaptation in Internet Explorer 10 enables web developers to optimize the layout of sites and apps for different devices with minimal effort.
-This is intended to help solve a classic dilemma: Code your site to work with as many devices, sizes, and resolutions as possible; or risk alienating users by potentially allowing your content to be either clipped (in fixed layouts) or jumbled confusingly (in fluid layouts).
+Support for CSS Device adaptation in Internet Explorer 10 enables you to optimize the layout of sites and apps for different devices with minimal effort.
+This is intended to help solve a classic dilemma: Code your site to work with as many devices, sizes, and resolutions as possible, or risk alienating users by potentially allowing your content to be either clipped (in fixed layouts) or jumbled confusingly (in fluid layouts).

-For more detailed information about CSS Device Adaptation, see Device Adaptation.
+For more detailed info, see Device Adaptation.

 Exclusions

 CSS Exclusions are new in Internet Explorer 10.
-With CSS Exclusions, web authors can now wrap text so that it completely surrounds elements, thereby avoiding the traditional limitations of floats.
-Instead of limiting elements to floating either to the left or right relative to their position in the document flow, CSS Exclusions can be positioned at a specified distance from the top, bottom, left, or right sides of a containing block, while remaining part of the document flow.
+With CSS Exclusions, you can now wrap text so that it completely surrounds elements, which avoids the traditional limitations of floats.
+Instead of limiting elements to floating either to the left or right relative to their position in the document flow, CSS Exclusions can be positioned at a specified distance from the top, bottom, left, or right sides of a containing block while remaining part of the document flow.

-For more detailed information about CSS Exclusions, see Exclusions.
+For more detailed info, see Exclusions.

 Flexbox layout

-Internet Explorer 10 introduces support for the CSS Flexible Box Layout Module ("Flexbox").
+Internet Explorer 10 introduces support for the CSS Flexible Box Layout Module (Flexbox).
 Flexbox adds to the four basic layout modes defined in CSS2.1: block layout, inline layout, table layout, and positioned layout.
 Flexbox layout is intended for laying out more complex webpages.
 It's especially useful for making the relative position and size of elements stay constant, even as screen and browser window sizes vary and change.
 Flexbox can lessen the reliance on floated elements, which are more complicated to position and size correctly.

-For more detailed information about flexbox layout, see Flexible box ("Flexbox") layout.
+For more detailed info, see Flexible box ("Flexbox") layout.

 Grid layout

-CSS Grid layout ("the Grid") is new in Internet Explorer 10.
+CSS Grid layout (the Grid) is new in Internet Explorer 10.
 Like flexbox, the Grid enables more layout fluidity than is possible with positioning using floats or script.
 It enables you to divide space for major regions of a webpage or web application, and to define the relationship between parts of an HTML control in terms of size, position, and layer.
 This removes the need to create a fixed layout, which cannot take advantage of available space within the browser window.

-For more detailed information about Grid layout, see Grid layout.
+For more detailed info, see Grid layout.

 Multi-column layout